Adding Loops to the Calculator

 print("a is "+ true), # string + boolean

-print("a is "+ fun() { 1 }) # string + function
+print("a is "+ fun() { 1 }) # string + functionmust produce an output like this:

 ➜ functions-solution git:(while) bin/calc2js.mjs test/data/input/string-string.calc | node